-Inventory Position Release Rules
+Inventory Position Invalid Release Rules

 Inventory position data will be released to the month to which it was reported.
 If the inventory position has already been approved for that month, an inventory control user will need to approve the data again for the invalid EAN to be included in that month’s report.

+Tip: If an inventory control manager wishes to only release inventory data, select a month where sales and receipt data has already been approved.

-Receipt Release Rules
+Receipt Invalid Release Rules

-Receipts will be released to the current selected month, but may not be released to any month where receipts have already been released.
+Receipts will be released to the current selected month but may not be released to any month where receipts have already been released.

-Sales/Returns Release Rules
+Sales/Returns Invalid Release Rules

-Sales/Returns data will be released to the current selected month, but may not be released to any month where sales/returns have already been released.
+Sales/Returns data will be released to the current selected month but may not be released to any month where sales/returns have already been released.
 Therefore, multiple months of sales and returns data could be reported to Client Statements in a single month.

+Discarded EANs

+If an EAN in the inventory position file has no activity and no quantity on hand, or the EAN does not belong to an IPS publisher (ODS Item table IPS_IND = ‘N’) then that inventory position row will be discarded.
+Discarded EANs will appear on the “Discarded Item” tab in the month the file was uploaded to so that inventory control users may verify all rows from an inventory position file are accounted for.
+Discarded items may not be released back to the inventory, receipts, or sales tabs.
+Users may also click the “Discard” button on the Invalid tab to optionally remove an EAN from the list of Invalid items.
+Receipt and Sales data may only be discarded through the Invalid Items tab.

+Consignment Warehouse will discard an EAN from the inventory position file automatically according the rules below: